The ChatGPT tricks that actually save hours every week

 These insights are brutal but incredibly valuable.
 They're the exact things a real hiring manager would notice but never tell you about.

-I've used this technique to help friends catch resume issues they never would have spotted otherwise.
-One friend discovered that their "diverse background" actually looked like job-hopping to hiring managers.
+This technique helps catch resume issues that would otherwise go unnoticed.
+One person discovered that their "diverse background" actually looked like job-hopping to hiring managers.
 Another realized they were underselling their biggest achievements.

-The last technique is what I call "blueprint scaffolding," and it's perfect for those overwhelming projects where you don't even know where to start.
+The last technique is "blueprint scaffolding," and it's perfect for those overwhelming projects where you don't even know where to start.

-Instead of asking ChatGPT to help you plan your entire online course, marketing campaign, or whatever big project you're tackling, you first ask it to create a blueprint of what information it would need to give you a really good plan.
+Instead of asking ChatGPT to help plan an entire online course, marketing campaign, or whatever big project you're tackling, first ask it to create a blueprint of what information it would need to give a really good plan.

 So rather than: "Help me create a marketing strategy for my business"